vighneshiyer/vighneshiyer.com/content/personal/recipes.md

 - Powder mixture (for 50 servings)
   - 132g Real Salt, 62.9g potassium gluconate, 14.3g magnesium malate, 550g sugar
   - Thoroughly mix everything together, take 15g of mixture (about 1 tablespoon) and mix with 16-32 oz of water
+- Preparation notes
+  - There is too much salt, dial it back a bit
+  - Add some crystallized lime/lemon powder to avoid needing fresh lime juice for flavoring
+  - Replace sugar with another sweetener, maybe stevia so a smaller quantity can be used and it mixes easier with water